 There had always been a massive political war going on at Chrysler between the conservative engineers and the stylists, and this now came to a head due to the ’57’s well-publicized quality issues.
 The engineers blamed it on the extreme demands that Exner and the stylists (with the support of Colbert) placed on them.
 And there was a strong contingent of engineer and executives at Chrysler who had bemoaned the general growth in size and weight of the American full-size car during the 50s, and had been advocating a more rational, space-efficient, fuel-efficient and cost-efficient approach.
 The failure of the ’57s after one year vindicated them, and there’s no doubt that the decision to abandon the large and expensive S-Series was a long-simmering issue that finally burst wide open, in their favor.

-We can speculate forever, but a fair assumption is this: the garden party episode probably happened (in the fall of 1959), or something like it, but at best, it was only the straw that broke the camel’s back.
+We can speculate forever, but a fair assumption is this: the garden party episode probably happened (in the fall of 1959), or something like it, but at best—if it even happened—it was only the straw that broke the camel’s back.
 The battle between the stylish-longer-lower camp and the practical-shorter-lighter camp had been raging within Chrysler since the beginning of the decade, and after the issues with the ’57s and Chrysler’s deep financial problems, the engineers/smaller-is-better camp won this round.

 Before we look at the stylistic development of these new “picked/plucked chickens”, lets briefly examine just what Newberg and the engineers decreed: the Plymouth and Dodge would be built on a 116″ wheelbase, 2″ less than before, and no more than 72″ wide at the door posts.
 And reduce the amount of glass (which is heavy) and ditch the expensive curved glass, and especially the Vee’d rear windscreen.
 But most significantly, these cars were not to be just cut down versions of the existing platform, but to be totally new, a 100% unibody, and to draw heavily on the Valiant in doing so.

 This brings up another area of controversy.
 Some versions of the story say that the edict was that these new cars (we’ll call them B-Bodies from now on) were to actually share the Valiant’s body, at least in substantial part.
 There are references to the Valiant’s body being stretched to meet the new dimensions.
 Or that the side fins on the Valiant’s front fender and door and similar ones on the B-Body prove that they shared basic body shells.
 One of the accounts claims that the designers and engineers were forced to use the Valiant’s cowl and make it work for the B-Body.
-That’s rather improbable, as the cowl is the most complex part of a unibody car, and the Valiant was significantly narrower; one can’t readily “stretch” a cowl.
+That’s essentially impossible, as the cowl is the most complex part of a unibody car, and the Valiant was significantly narrower; one can’t readily “stretch” a cowl.